refena/refena/riverpie/README.md

 }
 ```

-### ➤ PureNotifier

-The `PureNotifier` is the stricter option.

-It has no access to `ref` making this notifier self-contained.
+A `PureNotifier` has no access to `ref` making this notifier self-contained.

 This is often used in combination with dependency injection, where you provide the dependencies via constructor.